BrianBlum89/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>
-It is now time to create Agents. these are employees of the help desk that help with resolving tickets.
+It is now time to create Agents.
+These are employees of the help desk that help with resolving tickets.
 We will create two agents a Jane Doe and a John Doe.
-Agents will also be assigned primary departments as well as be given a primary role for tickets sent to their department.
-Agents can be given access to other departments other than their own, you can do this by clicking the "Access" tab in the Manage agents dashboard i have also included a picture highlighting the tab below
+Agents will also be assigned primary departments, as well as be given a primary role for tickets sent to their department.
+Agents can be given access to other departments other than their own, you can do this by clicking the "Access" tab in the Manage agents dashboard.
+I have also included a picture highlighting the tab below
 </p>
 <br />